bartengine27/hostr/README.md

 ### NGINX

-The provided NGINX configuration demonstrates a setup designed to facilitate secure HTTPS connections to a load-balanced backend comprised of multiple HTTP API servers:
+The provided NGINX configuration demonstrates a setup designed to facilitate secure HTTPS connections to a load-balanced backend comprised of multiple HTTPS API servers:

 ```mermaid
 flowchart TD;